sk-ip/coding_challenges/README.md

-A repository of all thecoding challenges i have paricipted, solved fully and passed all the test cases, a performance metric of my coding abilities :)
+A repository of all the coding challenges i have paricipted, solved fully and passed all the test cases, a performance metric of my coding abilities :)